 - ArcGIS Online is a massive warehouse of GIS data including authoritative authors.
 In fact, it’s so good that it’s #1 on our list of free GIS data sources.

 If you want to learn more, here’s a tutorial on how to use ArcGIS Online.

 What is the history of ArcGIS?

 Esri develops ArcGIS software.
 Its history as a company spans close to 50 years.
 Here is a breakdown of some of the key developments in ArcGIS.

-In 1973, Esri is on the map by providing the first commercial statewide GIS for Maryland.
+In 1973, Esri was on the map by providing the first commercial statewide GIS for Maryland.

-- PC ARC/INFO: Esri releases PC ARC/INFO for individual personal computers in 1987.
+- PC ARC/INFO: Esri released PC ARC/INFO for individual personal computers in 1987.
 All was command line-based.

-- ARCVIEW 1.0: In 1991, ArcView 1.0 is a fresh GIS software approach.
+- ARCVIEW 1.0: In 1991, ArcView 1.0 was a fresh GIS software approach.
 It uses a GUI desktop environment.